 Admission to prison is always intimidating.
 It may be particularly so for foreign prisoners.
 Therefore, extra care needs to be taken to communicate effectively with them from the outset.
-Staff who are trained in accordance with Rule 41.1 should be involved in the admission process to facilitate such communication (Rule 15.4).
-The importance of effective communication is apparent from rule 15.1 which notes that information should be provided orally and in writing and that such information should be in a language that prisoners understand.
-A good practice is for prisoners to receive a foreign prisoners' information pack which can be translated beforehand into the languages of most foreign prisoners.
-Such a pack should include the information set out in rule 15.1 a to d.
-Prisoners should be allowed to keep it in their possession and the authorities should update it regularly (Rule 15.2).
-In the information provided to prisoners, it is important to mention matters such as rules governing discipline, legal aid, prison work and release.
-The provision of such information prevents misunderstandings and contributes thus to a less conflictual prison environment.
-Particular emphasis should be put on allowing foreign prisoners to communicate on admission to persons of their choice the fact of their imprisonment.
-(Rule 15.3).
+Staff who are trained in accordance with Rule 41.1 should be involved in the admission process to facilitate such communication (Rule 15.4) The importance of effective communication is apparent from rule 15.1 which notes that prisoners should be provided with information in a language which they understand, orally and also, where possible, in writing.
+A good practice which exists in some countries is for prisoners to receive a foreign prisoners' information pack which can be translated beforehand into the languages used by the majority of foreign prisoners.
+Such a pack should include, inter alia, the information set out in rule 15.1 a to e.
+In addition there should be information on the internal regulations and main feature of the prison regime, including the rules governing discipline, legal aid, the prisoners' rights and duties, complaints procedures, prison work and release as well as information on how to access services such as medical treatment, education and visits,8 the CPT has also recommended that prisons provide foreign prisoners with translations of expressions most commonly used in everyday activities as this can prevent misunderstandings and thereby contribute to a less conflictual prison environment.
+Prisoners should be allowed to keep this information in their possession and the authorities should update it regularly (Rule 15.2).
+Prison authorities should also assist foreign prisoners who wish to communicate the fact of their imprisonment to relevant individuals or bodies, immediately after admission.
+(Rule 15.3)